vieteio/articles/Viete for deep learning.md

 ### 4.2.
 Backward computation

 Gradient checkpointing and parallel pipeline are optimizations of the neural network training process.
 They affect both forward and backward learning steps.
 For the neural networks described above, only the forward step was detailed.
-In the paper “Backprop as Functor” https://arxiv.org/abs/1711.10455 the construction of the backprop step is derived from the forward step with the functor $ℒ: Para \Rightarrow Learn$.
+In the paper “Backprop as Functor” https://arxiv.org/abs/1711.10455 the construction of the backprop step is derived from the forward step with the functor $ℒ: Para \rightarrow Learn$.
 That is, we can obtain a backward computation scheme from a forward computation scheme by applying the functor.

 We can apply the optimization functor to our LLM model scheme $𝓜$ to obtain the scheme of forward optimized computations $𝓜_{opt}$.
 Applying the functor $ℒ$ to this scheme will allow us to get a complete scheme of neural network training with optimization.
 For each optimization, the functor for backward computation $ℒ$ must be extended to support the peculiarities of the computations.
 The corresponding extension is provided for each optimization where needed.